 I know that was a mouthful, sorry.
 Hopefully, it made sense.

 So go ahead, focus on thinking about pleasant things throughout your day, and you can expect to experience a more enjoyable mood.

 Write down everything that worries you.

-Journaling is a very powerful tool.
-Underused in my opinion, but honestly you don’t need a journal to start benefiting from it.
+Journaling is a powerful tool.
+Under-used in my opinion, but honestly, you don’t need a journal to start benefiting from it.

-Writing little notes on paper here and there can be a great starting point.
-It can help you for stress relief too as one way to be less stressed and anxious is to write down what’s bothering you.
+Writing brief notes on paper here and there can be a significant starting point.
+It can help you with stress relief too, as one way to be less stressed and anxious is to write down what’s bothering you.